C. O. Baptista: Film strips

 Despite the company's prolific output, growing sophistication in animation, and a steady stream of testimonials about the spiritual efficacy of his films, Baptista's company perpetually faced financial difficulty.
-To reduce production costs and to introduce new churches to Baptista Film Mission's catalog, throughout the 1950's the company increasingly focused on film strips.
+To reduce production costs and to introduce new churches to Baptista Film Mission's catalog, throughout the 1950s the company increasingly focused on film strips.
 Again, Baptista's resourceful technicians rose to the occasion and developed their patented projector, which synchronized strip frames with a tape player.

 Over the decade the company released more than sixty film strips, both original titles and adaptations from its film catalog.
 Unfortunately, the venture into a new educational medium did not produce sufficient savings and revenue to save the company, and in 1964, Baptista was forced to declare bankruptcy.
 Despite this unhappy end, Maxwell Kerr, Baptista's sound technician, would reflect in an interview in 1982, "One of the biggest things that Baptista Films did for us was inspire us and train us in that field.
 It was a training ground, as well as an encouragement for the use of films in evangelistic fields."